ViktorLaurens/MMMP/README.md

 Contains the research paper explaining the rationale behind the creation of this multi-robot motion planning library and the underlying algorithms and methodologies involved.
 See [`Documentation`](#documentation).

 ### experiments/
-Contains configuration files for various parts of your project.
+Contains files for benchmarking and comparing the hybrid motion planning approach (CBS-PRM) against traditional methods.
+See [`Features: Benchmarking and comparison tools`](#benchmarking-and-comparison-tools).

 ### models/
 Contains geometric models for robot classes.